cculma/Roza_2019/README.md

 # Roza2019

 This project summarize the data analysis for Roza2019 field.
+This is a project to identify molecular markers associanted with drought stress by GWAS and GS.
+The population was genotyped by high deep GBS (40X) and DArT.
+Breeding Insight (BI) uses the ID: Project # 11 and DAl22-7535.

 ## Phenotypic data